-We may also use your personal data, or permit selected companies within Analysis Group to use your personal data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by post or telephone.
+We may also use your personal data, or permit selected companies within [AIM, Kantar group/Analysis Group] to use your personal data, to provide you with information about goods and services which may be of interest to you and we or they may contact you about these by post or telephone.
 This is based on our legitimate interest, or our group members’ legitimate interest, in providing you with information about our or their goods or services.

 DISCLOSURE OF YOUR INFORMATION

-We may disclose your personal data to any member of our Analysis Group which means our subsidiaries, our ultimate holding company and its subsidiaries.
+We may disclose your personal data to any member of our [AIM, Kantar group/Analysis Group], which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006.
 We may disclose your personal data to third parties:

 - In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets.

-- If Analysis Institute of Management or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.
+- If AIM or substantially all of its assets are acquired by a third party, in which case personal data held by it about its customers will be one of the transferred assets.

-- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation; or to protect the rights, property, or safety of Analysis Institute of Management, our customers, or others.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation; or to protect the rights, property, or safety of AIM, our customers, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction.